UtrechtUniversity/research-engineering/README.md

 - [Contact](#contact)
 </details>
 </p>

-### About us
-Researchers of all domains increasingly require the use of digital technologies in their work.
-Our team caters to this need by collaborating with researchers in projects and consulting them on research IT matters.
-By doing so, we act as a knowledge hub where expertise gained in temporary projects are safeguarded and used for cross-pollination across domains.
-At the same time, we provide a collaborative community for researchers and IT staff at Utrecht University.

 #### Who we are
 We are a diverse team of Research Engineers with extensive experience in software development and academic research, with backgrounds in e.g. computer science, software engineering, data science, physics and geoscience.